emanic/calico/master/getting-started/kubernetes/upgrade.md

 kubectl uncordon node-01
 ```

-> **NOTE**
->
-> You may want to pre-fetch new Docker image to ensure the new node image is started
-within BIRD's graceful restart period of 90 seconds.
+<div class="alert alert-info" role="alert"><b>Note</b>: You may want to pre-fetch new Docker image to ensure the new node image is started within BIRD's graceful restart period of 90 seconds.</div>

 #### Updating the Calico ConfigMap